Flights to Ukraine halted or redirected

 In addition to the more than 100,000 ground troops that US officials say Russia has assembled along Ukraine's eastern and southern borders, the Russians have deployed missile, air, naval and special operations forces, as well as supplies to sustain a war.
 This week, Russia moved six amphibious assault ships into the Black Sea, augmenting its capability to land marines on the coast.

-Biden has bolstered the US military presence in Europe as reassurance to allies on NATO's eastern flank.
-The 3000 additional soldiers ordered to Poland come on top of 1,700 who are on their way there.
+Biden has bolstered the US military presence in Europe as reassurance to allies on Nato's eastern flank.
+The 3000 additional soldiers ordered to Poland come on top of 1700 who are on their way there.
 The US Army also is shifting 1000 soldiers from Germany to Romania, which like Poland shares a border with Ukraine.

-Russia is demanding that the West keep former Soviet countries out of NATO.
-It also wants NATO to refrain from deploying weapons near its border and to roll back alliance forces from Eastern Europe — demands flatly rejected by the West.
+Russia is demanding that the West keep former Soviet countries out of Nato.
+It also wants Nato to refrain from deploying weapons near its border and to roll back alliance forces from Eastern Europe — demands flatly rejected by the West.

 Russia and Ukraine have been locked in a bitter conflict since 2014, when Ukraine's Kremlin-friendly leader was driven from office by a popular uprising.
 Moscow responded by annexing the Crimean Peninsula and then backing a separatist insurgency in eastern Ukraine, where fighting has killed over 14,000 people.